varnish/Varnish-Book/varnish_book.rst

 Therefore, you can also refer to the Varnish Cache documentation at https://www.varnish-cache.org/docs/4.0/.

 For simplicity, the book refers to *Varnish Cache* or *Varnish Cache Plus* as **Varnish** when there is no difference between them.
-More information about differences between Varnish Cache and Varnish Cache Plus is stated in the Introduction section.
+There is more information about differences between Varnish Cache and Varnish Cache Plus in the Introduction section.

 The Varnish Book is the training material that provides technical staff with a practical approach to thorough understand Varnish.
 The goal of the book is to make you confident when using Varnish.